metametadata/carry/docs/user-guide.md

 (def app (main))

 ;;;;;;;;;;;;;;;;;;;;;;;; Figwheel stuff
-; These function should be specified in project.clj :figwheel map.
+; These functions should be specified in project.clj :figwheel map.

 ; Stop current app before loading a new one.
 (defn before-jsload